Energinet-DataHub/ARCHIVED-geh-aggregations/docs/setting-up-infrastructure.md

 - [Databricks clusters](..\build\databricks_aggregation_cluster\main.tf)

-Here you can set the autoscaling of the clusters that do the aggregations *aggregation_autoscaling*
+Here you can set the autoscaling of the clusters that do the aggregations *aggregations_autoscaling*

 ```JSON
   autoscale {